-The number of cameras is fixed by the rig model and cannot be changed.
+The number of cameras in the rig is fixed by the rig model and cannot be changed.

 - Rely on relatives: To be used if the rig relatives (translations and rotations) should stay fixed and not be optimized/modified.